US SailGP team hires ex-America’s Cup champ Worthington

 Worthington said the way to catch the more-experienced Australian and Japanese teams “is to be very disciplined and really kind of stay within themselves.
 They have to worry about themselves, worry about unforced errors, make sure the boat gets around course.
 When you’re going 30 to 40 knots around the course, you can’t worry about the other boats.
 You’ve just got to get around the course as fast as you can.
 If you do, I think you can beat those guys.”

 Besides Kirby, other sailors returning to the U.S. team are flight controller Taylor Canfield, wing trimmer Gibbs and grinder Hans Henken.
-Newcomers include grinders Kinney and Ben Bardwell, reserve wing trimmer Victor Diaz de Leon and Scott Ewing.
+Newcomers include grinders Kinney, Scott Ewing and Ben Bardwell, and reserve wing trimmer-flight controller Victor Diaz de Leon.

 The United States will once again be the only team with two regattas in home waters, in San Francisco on May 2-3 and New York City on June 12-13.